takanori-nishino/erg_analysis_for_mantis/README.md

-# Tracking animal in video
+# ERG analysis for mantis
 This is a R program to analyse mantis' ERG data.